MicrosoftDocs/xamarin-docs/docs/ios/platform/gaming/scenekit.md

 scene.RootNode.AddChildNode (cameraNode);
 ```

-As you can see from the code above, Scene Kit objects can be created using constructors or from the Create factory method.
+As you can see from the code above, SceneKit objects can be created using constructors or from the Create factory method.
 The former allows using C# initializer syntax, but which one to use is largely a matter of preference.

 With the camera in place, the entire sphere is visible to the user: